Jean-Marius Raffaëlli (1861-82)

 - None of the sources tell how Jean-Marius is related to the more famous Jean-François Raffaëlli, who was born in 1850 and died in 1924.
 Maybe Jean-Marius, who was born in 1861, was his younger brother.
 I hope sources on Jean-François Raffaëlli can put light on this.
 Anyway it is salient that they both started to join the ‘impressionist’ expositions in 1880, which suggests a form of connection.

-- Anyway the Delteil appendix (aR1) is a could start for further research.
+- Anyway the Delteil appendix (aR1) is a good start for further research.

-- I still have to research if Jean-Marius Raffaëlli ever did participate in the Salon (iR1).
+- As far as I know, Jean-Marius Raffaëlli never did participate at the Salon (iR1).